Sampriti-Mitra/dialogflow-slack-sdk/functions/socket_mode/README.md

 # Socket Mode
 Socket Mode allows your app to communicate with Slack via a WebSocket URL.
-WebSockets use a bidirectional stateful protocol with low latency to communicate between two parties—in this case, Slack and your app.
+WebSockets use a bidirectional stateful protocol with low latency to communicate between two parties—in this case, Slack and your app. <br>

 Unlike a public HTTP endpoint, the WebSocket URL you listen to is not static.
-It's created at runtime by calling the apps.connections.open method, and it refreshes regularly.
+It's created at runtime by calling the apps.connections.open method, and it refreshes regularly.<br>

-Because the URL isn't static and is created at runtime, it allows for greater security in some cases, and it allows you to develop behind a firewall.
+Because the URL isn't static and is created at runtime, it allows for greater security in some cases, and it allows you to develop behind a firewall.<br>

 In Socket Mode, your app still uses the very same Events API and interactive components of the Slack platform.
-The only difference is the communication protocol.
+The only difference is the communication protocol.<br>

 ### Setup Slack